 are often inconsistent.
 This a very expensive test, and

 our research has shown that the results are fairly inconsistent.

 This has been proved when running a breath test concurrently

-with an H. pylori Stool Antigen test on the same patient.
+with an H. pylori Stool Antigen (HpSA) test on the same patient.